-Querétaro: the Cradle of Opal Mining In this region the opal deposits
+Querétaro: the Cradle of Opal Mining

-mines in Morelos, Durango, Chihuahua, Baja California, Guanajato, Puebla, Michoacan, and Estado de Mexico.
+There are also less product and lower quality opal mines in Morelos, Durango, Chihuahua, Baja California, Guanajato, Puebla, Michoacan, and Estado de Mexico.